rezafouladian/MacintoshPortable/docs/HardwareAndAccessories.md

 Internal drive replacements for the Macintosh Portable, in 40MB and 80MB sizes.

+An external version that could be powered by the Portable was also available.

 ## Modems

 ### Apple Portable Data Modem 2400 630-4175